adamperkowski/permitter/README.md

 If you'd like a license to be added to the list, you can either open an issue for it or add it yourself, which is fairly easy.

 To add a license, just add it to [`resources/licenses.json`](./resources/licenses.json) following the schema provided in [`resources/licenses-schema.json`](./resources/licenses-schema.json).
-To apply the changes to the main CLI, you'll also need to run both `cargo run -p licensor_fetch` and `cargo run -p licensor_codegen`, in that order.
+To apply the changes to the main CLI, you'll also need to run both `cargo run -p permitter_fetch` and `cargo run -p permitter_codegen`, in that order.
 To get the information you need, just refer to the [SPDX License List](https://github.com/spdx/license-list-data).

 The same goes for exceptions.

 ## How it works

-First, licenses and exceptions specified in the resources files are parsed from the [SPDX License List](https://github.com/spdx/license-list-data), then gzipped, using the [licensor_fetch](./licensor_fetch) subcrate.
-Then the [codegen.rs](./src/codegen.rs) file is automatically generated based on the parsed licenses, using the [licensor_codegen](./licensor_codegen) subcrate, and included in the CLI.
+First, licenses and exceptions specified in the resources files are parsed from the [SPDX License List](https://github.com/spdx/license-list-data), then gzipped, using the [permitter_fetch](./permitter_fetch) subcrate.
+Then the [codegen.rs](./src/codegen.rs) file is automatically generated based on the parsed licenses, using the [permitter_codegen](./permitter_codegen) subcrate, and included in the CLI.

 Finally, the main CLI is built on its own, which makes the build time relatively fast for end users and only requires dependencies of the main CLI and not ones required by helper subcrates.